Medicare Plan G Reviews: Medigap Plan G in 2023

 Like all Medicare Supplement Insurance (Medigap) plans, you may only apply for Plan G if it’s available for purchase where you live.
 Not all plans are available in all markets or from all carriers.

-66% of all insurance companies that sell Medigap policies sell Plan G. Plan G is available in parts of every state and U.S. territory.
-There are many different insurance companies that sell Plan G, and you can use the Medigap plan finder tool on Medicare.gov – the official Medicare site – to view the available plans and carriers in your zip code.
+73% of all insurance companies that sell Medigap policies sell Plan G. Plan G is available in parts of every state and U.S. territory.
+There are many different insurance companies that sell Plan G, and you can use a Medigap plan finder tool or visit Medicare.gov – the official Medicare site – to view the available plans and carriers in your zip code.

 Some of the top Medicare Supplement Insurance companies that offer Plan G in a number of states include: